dmentipl/plonk/docs/source/getting-started/overview.md

 ```

 This document gives an overview of using Plonk for analysis and visualization of
 smoothed particle hydrodynamics data.
-For a further guide see {doc}`usage`.
+For a further guide see {doc}`../user-guide/usage`.

 ## Data file formats